 Catholic Relief Services

 Latin America and Caribbean Technical Advisor for agro-enterprise and climate change

 Jefferson Shriver is the Latin America and Caribbean Technical Advisor for agro-enterprise and climate change with Catholic Relief Services, based in Managua.
 He has worked in rural development in Central America for the past 16 years with three different non-profit organizations.
 His technical experience and expertise includes sustainable agro-enterprise and payment for environmental services.
-He has written numerous articles for publication and is the author of Reaping Profits while Restoring the Environment: Lessons from Central America (VDM 2009).
-Mr. Shriver directed a Title II food security program for CRS Nicaragua from 2004-2007, and from 2007-2010, served as Chief of Party for the agricultural value chains project ACORDAR in Nicaragua.
-Previous to his work with CRS, Mr. Shriver worked with Lutheran World Relief (1999-2005) as Central America Director for the Hurricane Mitch response as well as Associate Director for Latin America, and from 1995-99 with the Mennonite Central Committee working in the areas of microfinance and rural livelihoods.
+Mr. Shriver directed a Title II food security program for CRS Nicaragua, and served as Chief of Party for the agricultural value chains project ACORDAR in Nicaragua.
+Previous to his work with CRS, Mr. Shriver worked with Lutheran World Relief as Central America Director for the Hurricane Mitch response as well as Associate Director for Latin America, and with the Mennonite Central Committee working in the areas of microfinance and rural livelihoods.
 As RTA, Mr. Shriver has helped CRS design new programming and win multiple grants in coffee, cocoa, mango, honey, banana, and passion fruit value chains.
 He has also supported CRS to cultivate and deepen relationships with private sector companies in the food industry for agro-enterprise and climate change collaboration.
 Mr. Shriver received his BA in International Studies from Whitworth University, and his MA in Global Environmental Policy from American University.